 Ethical sourcing requires a transparent supply chain.
 I work with 100% recycled precious metals and purchase stones from small, family-owned mines and individuals who hand collect, cut and polish the materials themselves.
-The stones I use have a clear and trackable mine-to-market custody chain.
-The vintage elements are reclaimed, repurposed or have been passed down through generations: copper-flecked firebrick from an old furnace, recycled metal, my grandmother’s glass buttons.
-Everything is carefully researched, so there's an understanding as to where they come from and whose lives they may impact.
+All of my materials are carefully researched, so there is an understanding as to where they come from and whose lives they may impact.
 Each element captures a moment in time; every piece tells a story.

 My ancestors were coppersmiths, sheet metal workers and artists.
 I feel a strong connection to the materials I work with, knowing that my Great-Great-Grandparents worked with them before me.
 Through my commitment to bespoke craftsmanship and ethical practices, my work advocates a sustainable model of quality, heirloom jewelry.

 I graduated from the University of the Arts in Philadelphia with a Bachelor of Fine Arts degree.
 My studies included various craft techniques, with a primary focus on jewelry fabrication, casting, welding and metalworking.
 While living in Los Angeles I was taught the art of stone cutting.
 My professional studio is located in San Francisco.